F5CodeGuru/asm342/module2/module2.rst

 **Intro**

-If you have familiarity with another RestFul API, the F5 RestFul API will be very similar.
+If you have experience with another RestFul API, the F5 RestFul API will be very familiar.
 If you have no familiarity with a RestFul API, don't worry there a few key concepts to understand.

 The Rest API uses HTTP requests with a combination certain uri and HTTP verbs/commands

+All queries to ASM begin with the uri /mgmt/tm/asm .

-For example the querying the uri /mgmt/tm/asm/policies (https://<mgmt ip>/mgmt/tm/asm/policies) will display all asm policies in JSON format.
+For example querying the uri /mgmt/tm/asm/policies (https://<mgmt ip>/mgmt/tm/asm/policies) will display all asm policies in JSON format.

 Other uris